wexeis/Documentation/01_General/02_Setup/03_Git/git-basics-02.md

 #### Submissions Repository Updates

-In order to keep our Submissions folder updated with the coditech repository we will add a remote access.
+In order to keep our Submissions folder updated with the coditech repository we will add a [remote access (stackoverflow)](https://stackoverflow.com/questions/13786781/what-does-git-remote-add-exactly-do)

 The following steps will show you how to add a remote access.
 In our case the new remote will be Coditech.